ciml-org/ciml-summer-institute-2021/1.4_installing_your_own_miniconda_creating_conda_environments/README.md

 nohup conda env create -f notebooks-sharing/environment.yml > conda-notebook-env-install.log &
 ```

-To check if your installation is complete, run the following command:
+To monitor progress of the installation you can look at the bottom of the log file.
 ```
-ls -l miniconda3/envs/notebooks-sharing/*|wc -l
+tail -20 conda-notebook-env-install.log
 ```

-It should print `2204` or `2205`.

-When the installation is completed, check if the `notebooks-sharing` environment has been created.
+When the installation is completed, the `notebooks-sharing` environment should be in the list of the conda environments.
 ```
 conda env list
 ```